buchizo/ClaudiaIDE/README.md

 ClaudiaIDE
 ==========

-This is a Visual Studio extenstion that lets you set a custom background image or slideshow.
+This is a Visual Studio extension that lets you set a custom background image or slideshow.

 ## ver 2.2.x ##